tinnamchoi/resumes/src/resume.typ

   technologies: "C++, ROS, Git, Linux",
   from: "2023 Jul",
 )
-- Participating in the Australian Rover Challenge, an annual competition where university students compete in a simulated lunar mission using semi-autonomous rovers that we design and build.
+- We participate in the Australian Rover Challenge, an annual competition where university students compete in a simulated lunar mission using semi-autonomous rovers that we design and build.
 Sponsored by Boeing, Caterpillar Inc. (CAT), and more.

 #experience(
   company: "UNIHACK",